 "Our Neighbors didn't get any money for college, so we won't either."

 Have you ever heard that misery loves company?
 We find that families that pay too much for college subconsciously don't want anyone else to attempt things differently than they did.
 Every family's situation is unique - don't assume another family's situation is the same as yours...
-Or that your neighbors navigated the process correctly anymore than you would.
+Or that your neighbors navigated the process correctly.

 "Can't I just have our CPA fill out the FAFSA? "